MattRonan/StackPedal/README.md

 For the plastic, scissors or shears work fine.

+Both methods, drill wire holes for higher level buttons:

+Any button at level 0 gets its tracks to the mcu fully routed.
+Buttons at level 1 or higher require hand drilling diagonally down to connect the button track to the track routed in the base.
+Typically a 1/8 bit works well for this for most wires.

 Wiring:

 Wire up the buttons to either some protoboard or get the official button pcb at https://oshpark.com/shared_projects/baTaN6WL